RayCyr/Project_1/Project_1/Cloud_Security_Project/README Cloud Security Project.md

    1. Update the _____ file to include...
    1. Run the playbook, and navigate to ____ to check that the installation worked as expected.

-_TODO: Answer the following questions to fill in the blanks:_
 - _Which file is the playbook?
 Where do you copy it?_
+-
 - _Which file do you update to make Ansible run the playbook on a specific machine?
 How do I specify which machine to install the ELK server on versus which to install Filebeat on?_

-* Navigate to the Kibana URL with the format of http://[your.VM.IP]:5601/app/kibana in order to check that the ELK server is running
+* Navigate to the Kibana URL with the format of:[http://[your.VM.IP]:5601/app/kibana] order to check that the ELK sever is running.

 _As a **Bonus**, provide the specific commands the user will need to run to download the playbook, update the files, etc._